jomigo96/cookbook/source/recipes/mapo_hummus.rst

 Add the mushrooms, diced, about 100ml of warm water, a tablespoon of soy sauce, and the sichuan pepper.
 Let it boil for 5 minutes.

-Thicken the sauce with a corn starch slurry of.
+Thicken the sauce with a corn starch slurry.

 Presentation
 """"""""""""